Donor Profile

 By Issue

-The Netherlands views gender equality as a prerequisite to all other development goals.
-The Netherlands is a global champion for gender equality, particularly in SRHR.
+Previously, the Netherlands viewed gender equality as a prerequisite to all other development goals.
+The Netherlands had been a global champion for gender equality, particularly in SRHR.
 ‘Equal rights and opportunities for women and girls’ and SRHR are two of the Netherlands’ development priorities.
-The Netherlands also launched its Feminist Foreign Policy in 2022 and is expected to publish the policy document.
+The Netherlands also launched its Feminist Foreign Policy in 2022 and released its handbook to support its Dutch Ministry of Foreign Affairs employees on November 29, 2024.

 | Read more about the Netherlands’ ODA related to Gender Equality